TheEliForbes/cronus-monitoring/README.md

          sudo ./init.sh

         2.1.
-Tiller may take a bit to set up, so Helm Chart installation may fail.
+Tiller may take longer than the allowed set-up time, so Helm Chart installation may fail.
 Try again with the following script:

          sudo ./create.sh

-3. Verify Kube-State-Metrics' Prometheus endpoint is operational.
+3. Verify that Kube-State-Metrics' Prometheus endpoint is operational.

          ./curl.sh

-4. Verify InfluxDB is operational, and receiving data from Telegraf.
+4. Verify that InfluxDB is operational, and receiving CPU data from Telegraf.

          ./query.sh -c

+5. Verify that Telegraf scrapes Kube-State-Metrics' Prometheus endpoint, and sends data to InfluxDB

+         ./query.sh -k

-5. Now that the stack is set up, define the TICKscripts.
+6. Now that the stack is set up, define the TICKscripts.

-        5.1 `./copyTickScripts.sh`
+        6.1 `./copyTickScripts.sh`

-        5.2 `./defineTickTasks.sh`
+        6.2 `./defineTickTasks.sh`

-        5.2.1 -- If 5.2 doesn't work, run the commands below.
+        6.2.1 -- If 6.2 doesn't work, run the commands below.

-        5.2.2 `./connectToKapacitorContainer.sh`
+        6.2.2 `./connectToKapacitorContainer.sh`

-        5.2.3 `chmod +x TICKscripts/defineTasks.sh`
+        6.2.3 `chmod +x TICKscripts/defineTasks.sh`

-        5.2.4 `./TICKscripts/defineTasks.sh`
+        6.2.4 `./TICKscripts/defineTasks.sh`

 ## Usage